 The position of the land of Palestine is striking.
-Situated at the eastern end of that great inland sea which the ancients regarded as being in the middle of the earth, this land, while a part of Asia, is closely connected to Africa and came, in time, to greatly influence the continent of Europe.
+Situated at the eastern end of the Mediterranean Sea-the great inland sea that the ancients regarded as being in the middle of the earth-this land, while a part of Asia, is closely connected to Africa and came, in time, to greatly influence the continent of Europe.
 Cut off from the mighty empires of the East to a large extent by the desert, it lay astride the great highways upon which the trading caravans and invading armies traveled.
 Because of this location of being a bridge connecting three continents, the people of Palestine were forced into the currents of world politics.

 The outline map of Palestine is one of the easiest to draw.
 A fairly even line gives us the coastline, with Mount Carmel jutting into the sea.
-That even line betrays the low lying shores, unbroken by safe harbors, and gives us one of the external factors in the Jewish aversion to the sea.
+That even line betrays the low-lying shores, unbroken by safe harbors, and gives us one of the external factors in the Jewish aversion to the sea.
 In the midst of the land surface there needs to be placed two irregular loops to represent the Sea of Galilee and the Dead Sea and connecting these, an irregular line, the River Jordan.
-For the most part, the land of Jesus was that little strip of country between the River Jordan and the Great Sea.
+For the most part, the land of Jesus was that little strip of country between the River Jordan and the the great highways, north and south.
+To the east lay the foothills, and then the mountains, where lay the real strength of Judaism.